jro31/jethro-codes/_articles/my-story.md

 As a (relatively) young person, I'd been brought-up on computers.
 I could turn a computer on and off, and use Microsoft Office as well as the next guy, but that was as far as my knowledge went.

-The one effort I'd made to improve this was signing-up to a computing A-level 15 years earlier, and I'd given-up after one class.
+The one effort I'd made to improve this was signing-up to a computing A-level course 15 years earlier, and I'd given that up after one class.

-However, another of this pipe-dreams, was that I wanted to code.
+However, another of these pipe-dreams, was that I wanted to code.

-Partly that was down to it being something that I thought I would be good at, because I'm a very organised, analytical-thinking person.
+Partly that was down to it being something that I thought I would be good at, because I'm a very organised, analytically-thinking person.

-I like to play sudoku and Tetris, and I thought that my mind would convert well when coding.
+I like to play Sudoku and Tetris, and I thought that my mind was naturally suited to coding.

-It was also because there were iPhone apps that I thought ought to exist, but that didn't.
+It was also because there were iPhone apps that I thought ought to exist, but didn't.

 Mostly related to health, and the amount of health data that our various devices collect on us, I thought then, and still think to this day, that it could be uitlised so much better.
 It's such an amazing trove of data on how our actions impact our health, and it's served by the likes of Apple as nothing more than some useless graphs.

-Even by this point, I'd felt that for years, and I'd posted my ideas on 'app idea' forums, where people post their ideas for an app, in the hope that someone would pick it up.
+Even by this point, I'd felt this for years, and I'd posted my ideas on 'app idea' forums, where people post their ideas for an app, in the hope that someone picks it up.

 And I'd just got the point of... alright, fuck it.
 If no one else is going to utilise this data in a useful way, then I'll learn to code and I'll do it myself.

 That was my dream.
 But at this stage, I had a four year-old Windows laptop that had only cost me £300 to begin with, took about 30 minutes to warm-up, and could barely handle Microsoft Word.

-To explore this coding dream, I was going to need to upgrade my hardware, and I spent weeks researching, and going to shopping centres to trying out various MacBooks.
+To explore this coding dream, I was going to need to upgrade my hardware, and I spent weeks researching, and going to shopping centres to try out various MacBooks.

 Spawned from my backpacking, I had, and still have this attitude when it comes to money where you never spend more than you need to, and if you're ever in a dilemma about whether or not to do something, always make the choice that costs the least money.

-So the idea of me going and spend £1,500 on a MacBook, just to explore this pipe-dream of learning to code, which could die-out as soon as my dream of becoming a novelist, it was a very hard sell.
+So the idea of me going and spending £1,500 on a MacBook, just to explore this pipe-dream of learning to code, which could die-out as soon as my dream of becoming a novelist had, it was a very hard sell.

 I had to be at least semi-sure.

-And after weeks of contemplating and researching, I went down to this shopping centre in central Bangkok, and I spent £1,500 on a brand new MacBook Pro.
+And after weeks of contemplating and researching, I went down to this shopping centre in central Bangkok, and I spent the equivalent of £1,500 on a brand new MacBook Pro.

 Well... at least I've got a nice computer to plan my lessons on now.